jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

         a_list.remove(2)
         self.assertEqual(a_list, [0, 2, 1, 2, 3, 2])

-  the terminal shows an :ref:`AssertionError`
+  and get an :ref:`AssertionError` in the terminal

   .. code-block:: python

     AssertionError: Lists differ: [0, 1, 2, 3, 2] != [0, 2, 1, 2, 3, 2]

-* and I make the values on the right to match the result
+* then I make the values on the right match the values from the terminal to make it pass

   .. code-block:: python